Stefouch/sebedius-yearzero-discord-bot/README.md

 * `artifact` - Draws a random artifact (no details).
 * `threat` - Draws a random Zone threat (no details).
 * `arkthreat` - Draws a random threat against the Ark (no details).
-* `!monster` – Generates a random monster according to the tables found in *Zone Compendium 1: The Lair of the Saurians*.
+* `monster` – Generates a random monster according to the tables found in *Zone Compendium 1: The Lair of the Saurians*.
-* `!demon` – Generates a random demon according to the tables found in the roleplaying game *Forbidden Lands*.
+* `demon` – Generates a random demon according to the tables found in the roleplaying game *Forbidden Lands*.
-* `!legend` – Generates a random legend according to the tables found in the roleplaying game *Forbidden Lands*.
+* `legend` – Generates a random legend according to the tables found in the roleplaying game *Forbidden Lands*.
 * `setconf prefix [value]` - Changes the bot's prefix to a new value (can be '?' or '>' or anything else).
 Only a member with administrator rights can change this setting.

 ### Dice Cap